zahlman/zahlman.github.io/_posts/2024-07-20-an-open-letter-to-the-psf-coc-wg.markdown

 ## How I got involved

 Though I do not wish to speak for them, it is clear that our grievances have a common root: the [aftermath](https://discuss.python.org/t/inclusive-communications-expectations-in-python-spaces/57950) of discussion of a then-upcoming PSF vote on changes to bylaws.
 The measures proposed in [that discussion](https://discuss.python.org/t/for-your-consideration-proposed-bylaws-changes-to-improve-our-membership-experience/55696) (also, to my understanding, discussed on a members-only mailing list, and possibly also on some Discord servers that I don't know anything about) have since [all passed](https://discuss.python.org/t/psf-board-election-proposed-bylaws-changes-results-announcement/58465) - despite quite a bit of opposition voiced in that discussion, the most controversial measure received over 80% votes in favour.

+- opposed the controversial motion, and her arguments were brushed off and she was generally not respected.
+There was also discussion about how the PSF had previously [failed in adequately funding PyCon events in Africa and helping them run smoothly](https://pythonafrica.blogspot.com/2023/12/an-open-letter-to-python-software_5.html) (Note that the linked article, also an "open letter", is signed by Ms. Nanjekye, and was shared in the discussion by Dr. Mertz.)

 But it's certainly not the measure itself that got me upset enough to leave.
 No, that was the result of the aftermath thread linked above, and several things said in that thread, mainly by other core devs.